hensyou/cf-micro-service-architecture/labs/lab2/README.md

 ```

 Restart the application and test.
 Note in the logs that H2 is being used.
-Spring Boot has created all the wiring to use Hiberate, H2 and Java persistence.
+Spring Boot has created all the wiring to use Hibernate, H2 and Java persistence.

 ```shell